philmph/PM_PWSH_Common/README.md

 # PWSH_Common_Functions

-I use this repo to collect basic PowerShell things that I've written over the years.
+This repository is used to collect various different PowerShell classes and functions I've written over time.